 Tasked with improving numbers on a spreadsheet, marketers become divorced from their audience, and we delude ourselves into thinking we know what they want.

 This is reflected in the flood of logos and ethos-backed marketing, while research consistently emphasizes the pervasiveness of emotions in our decision making — even in B2B buying groups.

 A message based purely on logic may make sense to the CEO, but it doesn’t resonate as deeply as a concerted call to people’s emotions.

 This brings us back to the dilemma of the demand generation marketer.

 Is demand generation the operational job of shoveling B2B leads to sales?
-Or is it a profession tasked with understanding the reasons why humans chooses brand A over brand B, and then using that understanding to turn the tide in your company’s favor?
+Or is it a profession tasked with understanding the reasons why humans choose brand A over brand B and then using that understanding to turn the tide in your company’s favor?